Survival depends on many factors. No one can tell you exactly how long you will live.

-A small number of people with unknown primary cancer have factors that might mean they have a better outlook.
+There are some factors that might mean that people with cancer of unknown primary (CUP) have a better outlook.
+This is in comparison with people with CUP who don’t have these factors.
 These factors help your doctor decide what treatment is best for you.
 They include having:

-- cancer cells in the lymph nodes in your neck, suggesting the primary cancer is a head and neck squamous cell cancer
+- cancer cells in the lymph nodes in your neck.
+This suggests that the primary cancer is a head and neck squamous cell cancer

 About these statistics